Unobtainiumrock/generalized-liner-models-learning-app/GLM_NOTES.md

 The natural parameter approach is more restrictive.
 It singles out *one specific* link function that has special mathematical properties tied to the exponential family structure.
 This is the canonical link.

-Here's the key insight: **When you apply the domain transformation method to a distribution and happen to arrive at the same function that the natural parameter method gives you, you've found the canonical link.**
+**When you apply the domain transformation method to a distribution and happen to arrive at the same function that the natural parameter method gives you, you've found the canonical link.**

 ### Examples of Convergence